dafarry/bifurcation-diagram/README.md

   Linux distros but not the "fake" ffmpeg that's a front-end to avconv that was in many distros until just recently.

-  **install-pypy-on-ubuntu.md**
+  **install-pypy-on-ubuntu.sh**

-  Installing Pypy on Ubuntu proved to be a bit fiddly, so a bunch of notes are included here to install it with the needed libraries.
+  Installing Pypy on Ubuntu proved to be a bit fiddly, so this bash script is provided to do it.
+It's advisable to read all the comments in the script.
+You might want to cut and paste each command one at a time to the bash shell so that you control the process.